-This principle is called the center-stage effect, which says that consumers believe options placed in the center of a simultaneously presented array are the best bet.
-This belief translates into their choosing options placed in the center more often than those at either end of the display.
+This principle is called the center-stage effect.
+The theory suggests that consumers believe options placed in the center of a simultaneously presented array are the best bet.
+This belief translates into choosing options placed in the center more often than those at either end of the display.

-You’ll notice how many companies will give their middle-road pricing package special treatment when it comes to design, like a “Most popular choice!” banner, or something to that effect.
-Following suit in your own pricing package design can help you to increase the sales of certain products or services.
+You’ll notice how many companies will give their middle-road pricing package special treatment when it comes to design, like a “Most popular choice!” banner.
+Following suit in your own pricing package design can help you increase the sales of certain products or services.

-You might be wondering why there are two products with similar parameters and price offered in the middle category.
+You might be wondering why there are two products with similar parameters and prices offered in the middle category.

 One way to explain this is the notion of customer empowerment.
-People tend to connect their buying experience with the amount of control they have in the process.
+It's human tendency for people to connect their buying experience with the amount of control they have in the process.

-So, when you give your customers a choice between two very similar options and let them make their decision, you will create a better buying experience and, ultimately, it can help you turn the prospect into a loyal returning customer.
+So, when you give your customers a choice between two very similar options and let them make their decision, you'll create a better buying experience and, ultimately, it can help you turn site visitors into loyal customers.

-One problem which e-commerce businesses often face is the high number of products being offered.
+One problem that e-commerce businesses often face is the high number of products being offered.

 Imagine that while you’re browsing Fresh Electronics, you’re also checking out another shop in the next tab.
 They too have a lot of offerings in the mobile device category, but they’re not presented in an organized way.
 You can’t sort products by their value or their condition, so there’s no telling which is high-end, which is middle-of-the-road, which is used or new, and so on.
 Without categories, the number of choices ultimately feels too great.
 So, overwhelmed, you close out of the window and head back to Fresh Electronics.